Driving During Hurricane Season

-Signal for turns and brake earlier than usual as you near a turn or stop.
+- Signal for turns and brake earlier than usual.

-Turn on your headlights, as required by North Carolina law, while using your windshield wipers – regardless of the time of day.
+- Turn on your headlights, as required by North Carolina law, when using the windshield wipers

-- Turn on your low-beam headlights and use the defroster to increase visibility – regardless of whether it is day or night.
-High beams, or "brights," could reflect off the fog and decrease visibility.
+- Turn on your low-beam headlights and use the defroster to increase visibility.

 If your vehicle begins to hydroplane – when your tires glide across the surface of the water on a road – take your foot off the gas and apply the brakes in a steady, slightly firm manner (don't stomp on them).
 Then steer in the direction of the skid.